 The initial cost “grant funds” needed for the new network based systems tend to be several times higher and yearly maintenance cost “operating funds” are typically three to five times higher than the hard wired systems they replace.
 Life-cycles of the network vs. hardwired systems is one of those “devils are in the details” issues that need to be explored.
 Replacement and upgrade funding will probably need to be adjusted to fit the realities of the new disposable system components.

 The security aspect of networks are always a gotcha.
 As with encryption, any network can be hacked.
 It’s just a matter of how much effort someone is willing to expend to break through or around the firewalls.
 I recently helped install a system at a University.
-The IT manager in charge of the campus network told me that even with the latest firewall security available, nothing could keep an IT student with plenty of time on their hands from finding a way around it.
+The IT manager in charge of the campus network told me that even with the latest firewall security available, nothing could keep a Computer Science student with plenty of time on their hands from finding a way around it.